 The transplanted hairs should be immune to attack by DHT, but they can quickly form something of a ‘hair island’ if remedial steps are not taken to address the likely future shedding of the surrounding hairs.

-The only clinically-proven way to do this is by using male hair loss treatment products developed to inhibit the production of DHT and encourage new hairs to grow: finasteride 1mg and minoxidil.
+The only clinically-proven way to do this is by using one or both of the only two clinically-proven male hair loss treatment products developed to inhibit the production of DHT and encourage new hairs to grow: finasteride 1mg and minoxidil.
 One explanation as to why Rooney’s hair is not all it could be is that he may not have been following a treatment course or, perhaps, his approach to one was somewhat half-hearted.

-That isn’t to say that treatment courses are complex to follow; at Belgravia, medically-suitable men are typically recommended the DHT blocking once-a-day drug finasteride 1mg to be used alongside appropriate applications of high-strength minoxidil from the range of formulations offered by the clinics’ in-house pharmacies.
-This is applied topically to the scalp to help promote hair growth and only takes a few moments.
+That isn’t to say that treatment courses are complex to follow; there are two potential MHRA licensed and FDA approved elements that medically-suitable men are typically recommended – the DHT blocking once-a-day tablet finasteride 1mg, and/or topical applications of high-strength minoxidil from the range of formulations this comes in.

-Hair growth booster products such as the LaserComb do take a little more time to use, but are not all for daily use and they are optional additions.
-One hair growth booster that certainly requires almost no effort is Hair Vitalics for Men, the food supplement designed exclusively by Belgravia’s hair growth experts to maintain and improve the health and condition of the hair.
-In addition to comprising premium quality, highly-targeted vitamins, minerals, amino acids and botanical extracts aimed at promoting healthy hair growth, this convenient one-a-day tablet also includes saw palmetto which has been shown to reduce DHT levels in the blood stream.
+Hair growth supporting products such as the FDA-cleared LaserComb do take a little more time to use, but are not all for daily use and they are optional additions.
+One additional hair growth product that certainly requires almost no effort is Hair Vitalics for Men, the food supplement designed exclusively by Belgravia hair experts.
+In addition to comprising premium quality, highly-targeted vitamins, minerals, amino acids and botanical extracts, including biotin, zinc and selenium for the maintenance of normal healthy hair growth, this convenient one-a-day tablet also includes saw palmetto.

 Patience and consistency is key